 Landlords in Florida also have rights which include a right to:

-- Receive proper written notice from a tenant looking to vacate their rented premises.
+- Receive proper written notice from a tenant looking to vacate their rented premises or end their tenancy.

 - Be notified when maintenance issues arise.

 - Enforce all terms of the written lease or rental agreement.